 Plus, bamboo is very sustainable.
 So, you are also doing something good for the environment when choosing bamboo.

 Overall, bamboo flooring is an excellent choice at a great price point for a home with pets, as long as you choose one that is hard and durable.

 4. Luxury Vinyl Flooring

 Luxury vinyl flooring is a great choice if you have pets.
-It can mimic the look of natural stone tile or hardwood but is much easier on your pets (and your budget).
+It can mimic the look of natural stone, tile, or hardwood, but it is much easier on your pets (and your budget).

-Luxury vinyl comes in several forms: luxury vinyl planks (LVP) and luxury vinyl tile (LVT).
+Luxury vinyl comes as either luxury vinyl planks (LVP) and luxury vinyl tile (LVT).

 LVP and LVT work well with pets for many reasons.